DFE-Digital/apply-for-teacher-training/app/views/content/roadmap.md

 Recent changes include:

-* providing referee details to providers upon application submission
+* providing details of people who are able to give references as part of an application, rather than providing the references

-* Changing the stage of the application process at which references are sent to ITT providers
+* requesting references after a candidate accepts an offer and showing them to providers as soon as they’re received

 * letting providers [change the course that the candidate applied for before making an offer](https://bat-design-history.netlify.app/manage-teacher-training-applications/letting-providers-change-course-before-making-an-offer/)

 Upcoming changes include:

-* release of v1.2 of the API to enable API users to provide better feedback when rejecting candidates, as well as updates to HESA codes for candidates' equality and diversity questions
+* release of v1.2 of the API, which will allow users to give better rejection feedback and will also update the HESA codes for candidates’ answers to equality and diversity questions

 * adding an [overview page and filters](https://bat-design-history.netlify.app/manage-teacher-training-applications/adding-an-overview-page-and-filters-to-help-users-prioritise-their-work/) to help providers prioritise their work